 Campus Life and Housing

-Would it be possible for a student to remain on campus for the entire academic year including through winter break?
+Would it be possible for a student to remain on campus through winter break?

-Yes, although services will be limited during breaks.
-Students who need to stay on campus over winter break can do so.
-Requests should be made by calling the Office of Campus Life at (315) 781-3900 or by emailing Fall2020@hws.edu.
+Students who need to stay on campus over winter break should contact the Office of Residential Education at 315.781.3880 or email Spring2021@hws.edu.

 Will students be asked to sign an acknowledgement and agreement that makes it clear that they are responsible for adhering to State and HWS guidelines regarding use of face masks and social distancing?